Webinar Series: Implementing Medication-Assisted Treatment in Primary Care

 Held: October 28, 2016

 This webinar focuses on practical issues of induction on buprenorphine, including evaluating if office-based opioid treatment is appropriate for the patient, factors that inform the decision around home- or office-based inductions, and the basics of inductions from methadone and other long-acting opioids.
-Watch the free recording or the recording with CME credits for a $25 fee.
+Watch the free recording.
 The presentation slides are available below.